JuliaIPU/IPUToolkit.jl/docs/src/compiler.md

 # Writing codelets in Julia

 The `IPUToolkit.IPUCompiler` submodule allows you to write [codelets](https://docs.graphcore.ai/projects/poplar-user-guide/en/3.2.0/vertices_overview.html) for the IPU in Julia.
-Codelets are defined with the `IPUCompiler.@codelet` macro, and then you can use them inside a program, written using the interface to the Poplar SDK described before.
+Codelets are defined with the [`@codelet`](@ref) macro, and then you can use them inside a program, written using the interface to the Poplar SDK described before.
 This mechanism uses the [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl) package, which is a generic framework for generating LLVM IR code for specialised targets, not limited to GPUs despite the historical name.
-The `IPUCompiler.@codelet` macro takes two arguments:

-* the graph to which to add the codelet with the `Poplar.GraphAddCodelets` function
-* the function definition of the kernel you want to compile for the device.

-The arguments of a codelet function have to be `VertexVector{T,S}`, a subtype of `AbstractVector{T}` which represents a [vertex vector](https://docs.graphcore.ai/projects/poplar-user-guide/en/3.2.0/vertex_vectors.html), passed as argument to a codelet.
-The parameters of `VertexVector{T,S}` are

-* `T`: the type of the elements of the vector;
-* `S`: the scope of the vector in the codelet, `In`, `Out`, or `InOut`.

 Examples of codelets written in Julia are shown in the files [`examples/main.jl`](https://github.com/giordano/IPUToolkit.jl/blob/main/examples/main.jl), [`examples/adam.jl`](https://github.com/giordano/IPUToolkit.jl/blob/main/examples/adam.jl), and [`examples/pi.jl`](https://github.com/giordano/IPUToolkit.jl/blob/main/examples/pi.jl).